-The Associate in Applied Science in Graphic Design at County College of Morris (CCM) is structured to provide artists and designers with a solid foundation and advanced course study in a range of fields related to visual and media communications.
+The Associate in Applied Science Degree (AAS) in Graphic Design at County College of Morris (CCM) is structured to provide artists and designers with a solid foundation and advanced course study in a range of fields related to visual and media communications.
 Courses within the Graphic Design curriculum provide foundational requirements and specialized study required for entry-level positions or transfer to four-year colleges or universities.
-The program emphasizes the necessary career-building skills for positions as digital prepress artists, web page designers, graphic designers, junior art directors, commercial illustrators and package designers.
+The program emphasizes the necessary career-building skills for positions as commercial illustrators, digital prepress artists, graphic designers, junior art directors, package designers and web page designers..

 The Graphic Design Programâ€™s objective is to provide real-world experience that mirrors the design, advertising and marketing industries by exposing students to a variety of creative disciplines.
 Such disciplines include critical thinking, design problem solving, presentation skills, knowledge of computer software and hardware, and effective verbal and oral communication skills.